Heralding entangled optical photons from a microwave quantum processor: Abstract

 \section{Abstract}

 Exploiting the strengths of different quantum hardware components may enhance the capabilities of emerging quantum processors.
-Here, we propose and analyze a quantum architecture that leverages the networkability of optics, along with the exquisite quantum control offered by superconducting circuits, to produce entangled photonic resource states.
-Contrary to previous proposals on distributing entanglement between superconducting processors, we use entanglement between microwaves and optics to produce microwave-optical Bell pairs in a dual-rail encoding from a single superconducting processor.
-Moreover, the superconducting processor allows us to deterministically entangle microwave-optical Bell pairs into larger cluster states, from which entangled optical photons can be extracted through measurements.
-Our scheme paves the way for small superconducting processors to create photonic resource states for fault-tolerant fusion networks or cluster states.
+Here, we propose and analyze a quantum architecture that leverages the non-local connectivity of optics, along with the exquisite quantum control offered by superconducting microwave circuits, to produce entangled optical resource states.
+Contrary to previous proposals on optically distributing entanglement between superconducting microwave processors, we use squeezing between microwaves and optics to produce microwave-optical Bell pairs in a dual-rail encoding from a single microwave quantum processor.
+Moreover, the microwave quantum processor allows us to deterministically entangle microwave-optical Bell pairs into larger cluster states, from which entangled optical photons can be extracted through microwave measurements.
+Our scheme paves the way for small microwave quantum processors to create heralded entangled optical resource states for optical quantum computation, communication, and sensing using imperfect microwave-optics transducers.
 We expect that improved isolation of the superconducting processor from stray optical fields will allow the scheme to be demonstrated using currently available hardware.

-\paragraph*{Introduction.}
+\section{Introduction}